Priyanshu-Kapadia/NFT-Dapp/README.md

 ```shell
 npm init
 ```

-# Intalized the Hardhat and install Hardhat also
+# Initialized the Hardhat and install Hardhat also

 Instal Command